 Assess Your Scaling Readiness

-Before scaling, evaluate whether your foundation supports growth.
-McKinsey research on scaling professional services shows over 78% of companies fail to scale successfully even after achieving product-market fit—premature scaling causes more failures than insufficient growth ambition.
+Before scaling, check if your base supports growth.
+McKinsey shows over 78% of firms fail to scale.
+Moving too fast causes more failures than not growing enough.

 Calculate Your Growth Potential